microsoft/TypeScript-New-Handbook/meta/AUTHORING.md

 Sometimes a code sample should be able to refer to declarations that you don't want to display in a sample.
 Any code above a line containing only `//cut` will not be displayed, but the code will be highlighted and errored as if it were there.

+## Publishing

+The site is published at https://microsoft.github.io/TypeScript-New-Handbook/outline/index.html via the `master` branch `docs` folder.
+To update this copy, run `npm run publish`, review the diff, and commit and push the result.

 ## Walkthrough